eedorenko/missionedge-plat-control-plane-seed/README.md

 ### Register Cluster(s)

 Add a cluster definition under the `/clusters` directory.
-You can find the schema for a cluster definition in the `/schemas` directory [here](https://github.com/microsoft/coral-control-plane-seed/tree/main/schemas/Cluster.yaml).
+You can find a sample cluster definition in the `/samples` directory [here](https://github.com/microsoft/coral-control-plane-seed/tree/main/samples/Cluster.yaml).

 It's important to note that the values under `labels` are free-form text and not enforced.
 It is used to help match application assignments but is not validated for any type of ground-truth accuracy.